February 2-4, 2018

-With music, dancing, local food, beer & wine, film, art and nature activities for all ages, the 5th Annual Winter Hoot welcomes the community, one and all, for a spirit-raising good time in mid-winter!
-Hear world-class musical acts from our Hudson Valley region and beyond (schedule below.)
-Attend for a few hours or the whole weekend - tickets are "pay what you want" at the door or purchase in advance for guaranteed.
-Indoor lodging is available on site.
+With music, dancing, local food, beer & wine, film, art and nature activities for all ages, the 6th Annual Winter Hoot welcomes the community, one and all, for a spirit-raising good time in mid-winter!
+Hear world-class musical acts from the Hudson Valley and beyond.
+Attend for a few hours or the whole weekend - tickets are "give what you can" at the door.
+Purchase in advance for guaranteed parking and entry.

 The Hoot builds community and connects generations thru our shared love of music and nature.
-Support Your Hoot!
+Thank you for supporting Your Hoot!

 5:00 pm VIP Reception in the Pewter Shop

 Celebrate love, music, nature, and Ashokan with Jay & Molly in the Pewter Shop.
 Friday 5pm at the Winter Hoot.
 This is a special VIP reception for our most generous Hoot donors, the Pewter Posse (learn more here.)
 Jay & Molly will be playing selections from their beautiful brand-new release "The Quiet Room."